7 Best Commercial Weed Eaters of 2023 – Reviews & Buyer’s Guide

 The downside to the Craftsman CMXGTAMD30SA is that it is quite heavy at 21.5 pounds, and it can get tiresome to use for extended work.
 It’s also short at just under 40 inches and may not be suitable for some users.
 Plus, we had a hard time getting it started.
 When we tried to use attachments with this model, it broke the driveshaft.

-Here are a few things to think about before you purchase a commercial weed eater.
+Here are a few things to think about before you purchase an industrial weed eater.
 Read on for tips on narrowing down the perfect weed eater for all your trimming needs.

 The first thing you will need to decide is whether to use battery power or gasoline.
 You can also use electricity, but we left those out because the power cord makes that type unusable for commercial work because it’s not portable enough.